JonathanReyess/koala/README.md

 ## Evaluation

-The model was trained and evaluated on the KSL77 dataset (67 classes).
+The model was trained and evaluated on the KSL77 dataset (67 classes) by [Yangseung/KSL](https://github.com/Yangseung/KSL)

 ### Training Data
 - **Total Samples:** 1,228 video sequences